toddaustin07/edge_envisalink/README.md

 See additional info below regarding **alarms**.

 ### Partition Panel Device(s)
 The panel device has a bit more function.
 The button on the *dashboard* view is used to arm or disarm the partition.
-Whether it performs an arm-away or arm-stay is configured on the details screen (explained below).
-The state shown on the dashboard is whatever the DSC is reporting such as ready, not ready, exit delay, armed-away or armed-stay, alarm, etc.
+Whether it performs an arm-away or arm-stay is configured on the Controls screen (explained below).
+The state shown on the dashboard is whatever the DSC partition is reporting such as Ready, Not ready, Exit delay, Armed-away or Armed-stay, Alarm, Offline, etc.

-The panel device Controls screen has a number of fields:
+The panel device *Controls* screen has a number of fields:

 #### Partition status
 This is same value as what is shown on the dashboard, which reflects the overall state of the partition.